refinedev/refine/documentation/docs/api-references/hooks/field/useRadioGroup.md

 });
 ```

-Sort allows us to sort the `options`.
+`sort` allows us to sort the `options`.
 For example, if you want to sort your list according to `title` by ascending.

 ## API Reference